bird-house/birdhouse-workshop/docs/source/requirements/prepare.rst

       $ activate workshop

 .. tip::
-  If you are a DKRZ user you can also log-in to the :ref:`DKRZ Compute Cluster <mistral>`
+  If you are a DKRZ user you can also log-in to the :ref:`DKRZ Compute Cluster <dkrz>`

 I don't have git ...